Thalipeeth is one of my favorite flatbreads in the world!

 Recently, I got an opportunity to visit a food festival (Global Konkan Festival) in Mumbai and I grabbed it with both hands.

-It was a great event, as I got to explore many new things about Konkan and coastal culture of Maharashtra.
+It was a great event, as I got to explore many new things about Konkan and the coastal culture of Maharashtra.

 I also brought some Thalipeeth flour from this festival, which I have used in the following recipe.